kaiachain/kaia-docs/docs/misc/faq.md

 Yes and No.
 Endpoint node validates the blocks and exposes RPC APIs to the outer world.
 EN is always needed for your application to interact with the Kaia network.
 For those who simply want to try Kaia APIs, you can try [KAS (Kaia API Service)](https://www.klaytnapi.com).
-KAS provides Kaia Node API service that exposes RPC APIs of Kaia networks (both Baobab and Cypress) as well as other useful API services.
+KAS provides Kaia Node API service that exposes RPC APIs of Kaia networks (both Kairos and Mainnet) as well as other useful API services.
 Note that KAS serves free API requests after user registration.
 For pricing plans, please refer to [KAS pricing page](https://www.klaytnapi.com/landing/pricing).